MireiaLl/hello-world/README.md

 # hello-world
-Mireia LLorente Repository
+Mireia LLorente Repository.
-Soil Carbon Stocks researcher.
+Soil Carbon Stocks Researcher.
 Trying to contribute to a better world.